2 Ways to Anchor an Image in MS Word

 Method 1: Anchor to Move with Text

 The first method guides you on how to associate an image to your desired text or paragraph.
-Once you accomplish this method, the image will be anchored to the text and you can easily move them at once to any part of your document.
+Once an image is anchored to text, you can Once you accomplish this method, the image will be anchored to the text and you can easily move them at once to any part of your document.

 Follow the steps below to achieve it.